lensapp/lens/docs/contributing/testing.md

 ## Testing Your Code

-Lens uses github actions to run automated tests on any PR, before merging.
+Lens uses Github actions to run automated tests on any PR, before merging.
 However, a PR will not be reviewed before all tests are green, so to save time and prevent your PR from going stale, it is best to test it before submitting the PR.

 ### Run Local Verifications